-Ansible Tower 3.6 introduces the concept of Container Groups that allow you to execute jobs in Tower regardless of whether Tower is installed as a standalone, in a virtual environment, or in a container.
+Ansible Tower supports Container Groups, which allow you to execute jobs in Tower regardless of whether Tower is installed as a standalone, in a virtual environment, or in a container.
 Container groups act as a pool of resources within a virtual environment.
 You can create instance groups to point to an OpenShift or Kubernetes container, which are job environments that are provisioned on-demand as a Pod that exists only for the duration of the playbook run.
 This is known as the ephemeral execution model and ensures a clean environment for every job run.